Parent/Guardian Medical Guidelines for Rolling Hills Elementary School Clinic

 School Accidents or Illnesses

 The school nurse provides emergency care and emotional support when a student has an accident or becomes ill during school hours.
 However, if a student meets the exclusions guidelines below, requires provider care or a restful home environment, it is critical that they stay home that day or they are picked up from the clinic as soon as possible if they are already in school.
-Therefore, changes in emergency contact information should be updated as soon as possible in the parent on-line form located on the My Cherry Creek website.
+Therefore, changes in emergency contact information should be updated as soon as possible in the parent on-line form located on the my.cherrycreekschools.org website.
 Accurate/current phone numbers in the correct priority order are essential.